 There’s also a great stash of free resources here on log, stump and many other sorts of mushroom cultivation…

-If you’d like to learn the excellent and intriguing art of mushroom cultivation, we host intensive workshops with Will Borowski in Sydney and at Milkwood Farm which cover lots of different techniques and skills for indoor and outdoor mushroom cultivation.
+If you’d like to learn the excellent and intriguing art of mushroom cultivation, we host intensive workshops in Sydney and Byron Bay which cover lots of different techniques and skills for indoor and outdoor mushroom cultivation.

-Thanks to Will Borowski for his ongoing knowledge on all things fungal, and also to Paul (Speedy) Ward for the awesome inoculated pines!
+Thanks to Will Borowski for his help and also to Paul (Speedy) Ward for the awesome inoculated pines!